Depop vs Poshmark 2026: Fees, Buyers, and What Sells Where

 Which One Should You Start With?

-If you're brand new and can only pick one: choose based on your inventory.
+Match the platform to your inventory.
 Selling contemporary brands and NWT items?
 Poshmark.
 Selling vintage, streetwear, and one-of-a-kind pieces?
 Depop.
 Selling a mix?
 Go where your strongest inventory fits best, then expand to the second platform once you've found your rhythm.

+If you're already selling on one platform: add the other.
+The learning curve is minimal for someone who already understands online reselling.
 The "Depop vs Poshmark" debate makes for good forum arguments.
 In practice, the winning move is usually "and," not "or."

 Frequently Asked Questions